Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Offensive Tools

+\cite{428} (2025) provides an overview of both defensive and offensive uses of LLMs in cybersecurity: detection, red team task automation, and attack assistance (e.g., prompt-based reconnaissance, social engineering).
+The paper incorporates case studies and practical problems.

-\cite{457} (2025) shows that LLM-generated noise (text, code, images) can reduce the detection performance and Code generation tasks were found particularly effective in evading hardware-based detection.
-Furthermore, in \cite{65.5} (2024), the authors introduce that their group generated JavaScript code utilizing LLMs that appears benign but is malicious, in order to bypass IDS.
-They produced benign-like and harder-to-detect code. \cite{456} (2025) explains that LLM agents can be manipulated to install and execute malware while mimicking normal communication.
+\cite{456} (2025) explains that LLM agents can be manipulated to install and execute malware while mimicking normal communication.
 Techniques like “RAG Backdoor” and “Inter-Agent Trust Exploitation” are used to evade detection.
-It demonstrate that adversaries can effectively coerce popular LLMs into autonomously installing and executing malware on victims.
+It demonstrate that adversaries can effectively coerce popular LLMs into autonomously installing and executing malware on victims. \cite{457} (2025) shows that LLM-generated noise (text, code, images) can reduce the detection performance and Code generation tasks were found particularly effective in evading hardware-based detection.